cbring/numerals/README.md

-# Roman Numerals
+# Numerals

-A library for converting roman numerals.
+A library for working with and converting different numerals.